 Expansion revenue is a great way to combat churn, increasing a company’s monthly recurring revenue.

-ER = MRR generated by cross-selling and/or upselling.
+*MRR generated by cross-selling and/or upselling.

-LTV to CAC ratio
+11. LTV to CAC Ratio

 Comparing your acquisition costs and lifetime value lays out insight regarding the success of your marketing efforts leading (or not) to sustainable growth.
 A high LTV: CAC indicates high ROI for customer acquisition.
-Such positive SaaS metrics can be an important indicator of a successful SaaS business in the long term.
+Accordingly, such positive SaaS metrics can be an important indicator of a successful SaaS business in the long term.

 A recommended LTC: CAC ratio is 3:1.
 Your efforts to maintain a customer should only represent around a third part of the revenue you make from it.
 For example, if you make $1,000 on a customer, $300 would be a reasonable amount to spend on maintaining them.